Eclipse Award-winning stallion Runhappy (Super Saver – Bella Jolie) has created many fans across the country, including Indiana.

 The 2015 Breeders' Cup Sprint winner earned more than $1.4 million in his three-year career, including the Grade 1 King's Bishop Stakes and Malibu Stakes for owner Jim McIngvale.
 His name is plastered all over historic Saratoga Springs, N.Y., as the title sponsor of the G1 Travers Stakes, but Hoosiers might start to see his name more in Indiana.

-“We started running our horses at Indiana Grand last year,” explains trainer Laura Wohlers.
+“We started running our horses at Indiana Grand last year,” explains trainer Laura Wohlers, who conditions McIngvale's horses.
 “We made some money and had a good time.”

-Wohlers' love of the Shelbyville track grew as they enjoyed the convenient ship-in process, since her string is based out of the Thoroughbred Training Center in Lexington, Ky.
+Wohlers' love of the Shelbyville track grew as the stable enjoyed the convenient ship-in process, since her string is based out of the Thoroughbred Training Center in Lexington, Ky.

 “We just think Indiana Grand's receiving barn is probably the best we've been to,” she said.